datalad/datalad/docs/source/design/log_levels.rst

 Log levels
 **********

+.. topic:: Specification scope and status

+   This specification provides a partial overview of the current implementation.

 Log messages are emitted by a wide range of operations within DataLad.
 They are categorized into distinct levels.
 While some levels have self-explanatory descriptions (e.g. ``warning``, ``error``), others are less specific (e.g.